rghartwig/sigil-plugin-ibooksfix/README.md

 When you run the plugin, it asks where you want to save the converted EPUB.

 Build (zip) the plugin by running `make`.

+Fixed on 2022-04-27 to work with newer versions of Sigil.